 Make sure both of you have the same alloted time to have your say.

 Never bring up a host of concerns, discuss each issue separately after you have resolved the last most important issue.

 Never speak for longer than three mins as most people stop listening after that point, and no huffing and puffing or pulling faces while you are listening or speaking!

 Oh and try to always finish your conversation with a warm embrace!

 Never discuss important issues when consuming alcohol - alcohol is both a depressant and a disinhibitor, so you may say and/or do things that you might regret!

 The third most common issue is sexual intimacy - sex often becomes perfunctory, or rushed or a total causality with little or no sex at all.

 While there are many more issues that present themselves in Couple Therapy the one that is the most corrosive that can bring a relationship to its knees is an affair.
 While it can feel like a brutal assault on the relationship with a distinct loss of trust, feeling betrayed, and undermining your sense of attractiveness and self-esteem, and if it doesn't blow your relationship asunder after having shaken your sense of reality to the core, once the issue has been given space and time to process it can be one of the most profoundly healing experiences that brings the couple to a much deeper understanding of the needs of the relationship and of one another.

 Through the safety and objectivity of Couple Therapy both partners can open up to one another, explore together how they might bridge the gaps in their communication and carve out time to care for and protect the relationship form the stresses of life.

-I co-teach and supervise a Postqualifying Diploma in Couple Counselling & Psychotherapy at CCPE for qualified counsellors, psychotherapists and psychologists.
+I co-taught and supervised a Postqualifying Diploma in Couple Counselling & Psychotherapy at CCPE for qualified counsellors, psychotherapists and psychologists for ten consecutive years.